surma/surma.dev/content/things/langgraph.md

 Great!
 It works!
 The LLM clearly has access to the tool and decided that it is useful for the task at hand.
 However, the LLM can only tell us that it wants to invoke a tool.
 We have to write the logic for the actual invocation ourselves.
 That means we have to analyze the LLMs response to detect that it is a tool invocation, figure out which tool is being invoked (there may be multiple!), we have to then manually invoke the tool, capture the return value of the tool and then invoke the LLM again, passing along the tool’s result to allow the LLM to process it.
 Quite tedious.

 It seems intuitive that what should happen here is that the tools that the LLM wants to invoke actually get invoked automatically and the LLM gets fed the response.
-In fact, what happens quite often is that the LLM will invoke a tool, and that the response with prompt the LLM to invoke yet another tool.
-And this can keep going until the user’s request has been fulfilled.
+In fact, what happens quite often is that the LLM will invoke a tool, and the return value of the tool informs waht tool the LLM will invoke next.
+This pattern typically keeps going until the user’s request has been fulfilled.
 The number of steps that are required is not clear and inherently depends on the complexity of the request.

 What we are working towards here is an “agent”.
 An agent is an LLM with an identity (read: system prompt) and access to a bunch of tools.
 It ill keep going in circles between invoking the LLM and invoking a tool until a stop condition is met (typically until the LLM is no longer wanting to invoke tools).